proyectosprogramacion/Docker_WordPress/README.md

-# Installing WordPress via Docker on Linux-Ubuntu operating system
+# How to Install WordPress using Docker Compose on Linux-Ubuntu operating system

 ## Resources